envytools/envytools/hwdocs/memory/nv50-vm.rst

 which behave like x86 segments, and page tables.
 The translation involves the following address spaces:

+- logical addresses: 40-bit logical address + channel descriptor address +
+  DMAobj address.
+Specifies an address that will be translated by the relevant DMAobj, and then by the page tables if DMAobj says so.
+All addresses appearing in FIFO command streams are logical addresses, or eventually translated to logical addresses
+- virtual addresses: 40-bit virtual address + channel descriptor address, specifies an address that will be looked up in the page tables of the relevant channel.
+Virtual addresses are always a result of logical address translation and can never be specified directly.
-- physical addresses: 40-bit physical address + target specifier, which can be VRAM, SYSRAM_SNOOP, or SYSRAM_NOSNOOP.
+- linear addresses: 40-bit linear address + target specifier, which can be VRAM, SYSRAM_SNOOP, or SYSRAM_NOSNOOP.
 They can refer to:

-  - VRAM: 32-bit physical addresses - high 8 bits are ignored - on-board
+  - VRAM: 32-bit linear addresses - high 8 bits are ignored - on-board
     memory of the card.
 Supports LSR and compression.
 See :ref:`nv50-vram`
-  - SYSRAM: 40-bit physical addresses - accessing this space will cause the card to invoke PCIE read/write transactions to the given bus address, allowing it to access system RAM or other PCI devices' memory.
+  - SYSRAM: 40-bit linear addresses - accessing this space will cause the card to invoke PCIE read/write transactions to the given bus address, allowing it to access system RAM or other PCI devices' memory.
     SYSRAM_SNOOP uses normal PCIE transactions, SYSRAM_NOSNOOP uses PCIE transactions with the "no snoop" bit set.

-  Mostly, physical addresses are a result of logical address translation, but some memory areas are specified directly by their physical addresses.
+  Mostly, linear addresses are a result of logical address translation, but some memory areas are specified directly by their linear addresses.
 - 12-bit tag addresses: select a cell in hidden compression tag RAM, used for compressed areas of VRAM.
 See :ref:`nv50-comp`
-- virtual addresses: 40-bit virtual address + channel descriptor address, specifies an address that will be looked up in the page tables of the relevant channel.
-Virtual addresses are always a result of logical address translation and can never be specified directly.
-- logical addresses: 40-bit logical address + channel descriptor address +
-  DMAobj address.
-Specifies an address that will be translated by the relevant DMAobj, and then by the page tables if DMAobj says so.
-All addresses appearing in FIFO command streams are logical addresses, or eventually translated to logical addresses
+- physical address: for VRAM, the partition/subpartition/row/bank/column coordinates of a memory cell; for SYSRAM, the final bus address

+.. todo:: kill this list in favor of an actual explanation

 The VM's job is to translate a logical address into its associated data:

-- physical address
+- linear address
 - target: VRAM, SYSRAM_SNOOP, or SYSRAM_NOSNOOP
 - read-only flag
 - supervisor-only flag